astroveny/aws-bootcamp-cruddur-2023/journal/week3.md

 4. Go back to the User pools console, click on the _Test User_ then edit 'User attributes'
 5. Enter the 'name' and 'preferred_username' then save changes
-6. Go to the frontend app URL then try to sign in using the  _Test User_ you have created
+6. Go to the frontend app URL then try to sign in using the  _Test User_ you have created <br>
 ![signup-loggedin-4](https://user-images.githubusercontent.com/91587569/223109743-4e936064-6389-4d36-a75e-95dc21a199a8.jpg)